mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 	Once their Peer has a fully validated chaincode, the admin performs a Setup transaction to the Library Chaincode's Go wrapper and thereby creates an new Chaincode Enclave on the endorsing peer and loaded the chaincode.
 In particular, when creating the enclave, the wrapper also fetches the MRENCLAVE and Channel ID of the Ledger Enclave and passes them with the create command.
 	Now, having all necessary information, the new Enclave creates public and private signing and encryption key pairs and an FPC Chaincode ID which is a hash of the Public Signing Key.
 Moreover, the new Chaincode Enclave binds to the trusted Ledger Enclave using the information as received during its creation.

 	Next, the new Enclave returns its newly created Public keys (both signing and encryption) to the FPC Chaincode, which signs them for its Org and returns the signature to the enclave, thereby taking ownership of the new Enclave for that Org.
 The Enclave now generates a quote and seals its state including all the names, versions, keys, and IDs just created.
-It returns the public keys and sealed state and quote to the Chaincode, which returns them to the Chaincode Library's Go wrapper.
+It returns the public keys and sealed state and quote to the Chaincode, which returns them to the FPC Shim's Go wrapper.
 This then stores the sealed state parameters in its local storage.

-	Finally, the Chaincode Library's Go wrapper sends the Quote to the Attestation Service online.
+	Finally, the FPC Shim's Go wrapper sends the Quote to the Attestation Service online.
 This service verifies that it was signed by a valid TEE and returns the Attestation.
 This is, essentially, the TEE vendor’s signature on all the parameters of the TEE and the FPC Chaincode proving that that it is a legitimate TEE running a correct version of software and a particular chaincode.
 The wrapper marks the Chaincode ID as 'installed' and returns the Attestation and the Public Signing Key to the Admin.

 * Step 5: Registering the Attestation

 	The Admin now sends all the public parameters of the newly created Chaincode Enclave along with the Attestation to the FPC Registry, which validates them internally by checking consistency and signatures, and then stores the new entry and returns its endorsement.
 This step may be repeated with other Enclave Registries run by other Orgs participating in the Channel.

 	Finally, having obtained sufficient Endorsements from the Enclave Registries, the Admin submits them in a Register transaction to the Ordering Service.
 The Peers receive back the endorsements from the Orderer and when they see that the endorsement policy is met, it is considered fully validated; the Attestation is now visible proof of validity of the FPC Chaincode to all participants in the Channel.

+## Full Detail Diagrams

+The full detailed operation of FPC is documented in a series of UML Sequence Diagrams.
+Specifically:

+- The [fpc-lifecycle-v2.puml](../images/fpc-lifecycle-v2.puml) digram describes the normal lifecycle of a chaincode in FPC, focusing in particular on those elements that change in FPC vs. regular Fabric.
+- The [fpc-registration.puml](../images/fpc-registration.puml) diagram describes how an FPC Chaincode Enclave is created on a Peer and registered in the FPC Registry, including the Remote Attestation process.
+- The [fpc-key-dist.puml](../images/fpc-key-dist.puml) diagram describes the process by which chaincode-unique cryptographic keys are created and disributed among enclaves running identical chaincodes.
+Note that in the current version of FPC, key generation is performed, but the key distribution protocol has not yet been implemented.
+- The [fpc-cc-invocation.puml](../images/fpc-cc-invocation.puml) diagram illustrates the invocation process at the beginning of the chaincode lifecycle in detail, focusing on the cryptographic operations between the Client and Peer leading up to submission of a transaction for Ordering.
+- The [fpc-cc-execution.puml](../images/fpc-cc-execution.puml) diagram provides further detail of the execution phase of an FPC chaincode, focusing in particular on the getstate and putstate interactions with the Ledger and verification of state with the Ledger Enclave.
+- The [fpc-validation.puml](../images/fpc-validation.puml) diagram describes the FPC-specific process of validation and revalidation using the Ledger Enclave.
+- The [fpc-components.puml](../images/fpc-components.puml) diagram shows in detail the components for FPC and the points of interconnection between them.

 ## Explanation of Trust Architecture